 The patient’s surroundings should be cleaned and disinfected regularly.
-When a patient leaves their room and uses high touch surfaces like the handrail or lift button, encourage them to wash their hands thoroughly.
+When a patient leaves their room and uses high-touch surfaces like the handrail or lift button, encourage them to wash their hands thoroughly.

 What is good infection control?

-Good infection control is following procedures correctly to ensure bacteria and viruses are eliminated before they have a chance to infect a patient or multiple patients.
+Good infection control is following procedures correctly to ensure bacteria and viruses are eliminated before they have a chance to infect one or multiple patients.
 The Australian Guidelines for the Prevention and Control of Infection include recommendations on a range of risk factors including hand hygiene, handling of sharps, cleaning and disinfecting the physical environment, droplet and airborne precautions, PPE, management of multi-resistant organisms, outbreak investigation and management.